openeemeter/caltrack/docs/v1.0/data-prep/README.md

 * If two duplicate records have identical consumption traces but different date ranges select the more complete record having more dates.
 If the dates are contiguous, or there are overlapping dates with the same usage values, combine the two traces into a single trace.
 * If the records have the same date ranges, but different usage values, the project should be flagged and the record excluded from the sample.

-### Drop records not meeting general data sufficiency requirements
+### Drop records not meeting data sufficiency requirements

 Calculating energy efficiency savings requires a sufficient observation period of energy usage prior to and after an intervention.
-Generally, annualized models require at least 365 days of usage data on each side of an intervention in order to accurately calculate energy savings.
+Generally, annualized models require at least 12 months of usage data on each side of an intervention in order to accurately calculate energy savings.
+Some models may be able to calculate energy savings with fewer than 12 months of data in the reporting period.

-* 365 days pre-intervention for billing period billing data to qualify for estimation or 730 days with up to 2 missing values from different, non-contiguous billing periods.
+* 12 complete months pre-retrofit for monthly billing data to qualify for estimation or 24 months with up to 2 missing values from different, non-contiguous months.
-* A data period immediately prior to and not extended into the intervention period is recommended.
-* Total annual savings estimates will require 365 days post-intervention.
+* Total annual savings estimates will require 12 months post-retrofit.
-* Meter data used to fit either a baseline or reporting model cannot come from meters with net metering or negative usage values.
-* Sufficient meter and temperature roll-ups for 90% of days of the coverage period is considered sufficient total coverage.
-* A metered data billing period roll up is considered sufficient under the following conditions:
-    * Estimated periods should be combined with previous period.
-    * When averaging from higher frequency temperature data, temperature data must cover 90% of each period.
-    * Off-cycle reads should be combined with previous period reads.
-* Data is considered missing if it is clearly marked by the data provider as NULL, NaN, or similar.

 ### Drop project records with unsupported characteristics

-* Drop homes with known PV or EV added 365 days prior to or up to 365 days after the intervention.
+* Drop homes with known PV or EV added 12 months prior to or up to 12 months after the intervention.
 During the CalTRACK beta test, these homes were identified from the presence of reverse flow in the AMI data and/or indications of net metering in the cross reference tables.
 However, if you only have access to billing data, CalTRACK recommends working with the utility to get flags for accounts that have net metering present so they can be excluded from the analysis.
 * Future efforts may provide the ability to access sub-meter data that may allow for backing out onsite generation and storage to arrive at savings.

 Guidelines for Linking Project and Usage Files